 How to Become a Counselor in Kansas

 Prospective professional counselors in Kansas of all types will need to meet specific educational requirements before they are able to become licensed.
+There are several schools in Kansas that offer counseling degrees.
+Schools in other states may also offer programs that meet Kansas requirements.
 You may also have to meet experience and testing requirements during the licensure process.

 1. Decide which area of counseling to pursue.